 Aromatically: open the bottle and give it a whiff or put three to four drops into a diffuser or into your steam bath9,10

-Topically: mix with carrier oils like geranium or lavender and use as a massage oil, or add to a cream or lotion11
+Topically: mix with carrier oils like coconut or olive oil and use as a massage oil, or add to a cream or lotion11

 Internally: dilute one drop of the oil in four ounces of liquid